DawitLam/medical-computer-vision/GIT_SETUP.md

 ## Setting Up Your Git Identity

-To ensure all commits appear as your own work (not attributed to Copilot or any AI assistant), run these commands:
+To ensure all commits appear as your own work, run these commands:

 ```bash
 # Set your name